Implicit structure in 2-representations of quantum groups

 \begin{defn} The 2-category $\Ucat_Q(\mf{g})$ is the graded additive $\Bbbk$-linear 2-category(see section~\ref{sec:categories}) consisting of: \begin{itemize} \item objects $\lambda$ for $\lambda \in X$. \item 1-morphisms are formal direct sums of compositions of

 for $i \in I$ and $\l \in X$. \item 2-morphisms are $\k$-vector spaces spanned by compositions of (decorated) tangle-like diagrams illustrated below.

 \end{itemize} \end{defn} Here we follow the conventions in \cite{Lau1} and read diagrams from right to left and bottom to top.
-The identity 2-morphism of the 1-morphism $\cal{E}_i \onel$ is represented by an upward oriented line labeled by $i$ (likewise, the identity 2-morphism of $\cal{F}_i \onel$ is represented by a downward oriented line labeled $i$).
+The identity 2-morphism of the 1-morphism $\cal{E}_i \onel$ is represented by an upward-oriented line labeled by $i$ (likewise, the identity 2-morphism of $\cal{F}_i \onel$ is represented by a downward-oriented line labeled $i$).

 The 2-morphisms satisfy the following relations: \begin{enumerate} \item The 1-morphisms $\cal{E}_i \onel$ and $\cal{F}_i \onel$ are biadjoint (up to a specified degree shift).
 Moreover, the 2-morphisms are $Q$-cyclic with respect to this biadjoint structure (see section \ref{sec:cycbiadjoint}).